An important part of the Airbus A380 Air France engine was found involved in the 2018 fall incident

 The 4 engine of the Airbus A380 Air France aircraft

-Investigators from the BEA (Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile) said that it was not enough to determine the exact causes that led to this incident.
+Investigators from the BEA (Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile) said it was not enough to determine the exact causes that led to the incident.

 Thus, the 4 search stage was started somewhere in the south of Greenland.
 The campaign was launched by BEA and its Dutch counterparts, but conducted by GEUS (Geological Service of Denmark and Greenland).